joetex/TwitchChatPipe/README.md

 2) You will need to reference the VBoxC.dll in your "Program Files/Oracle/VirtualBox" folder for the c# code to compile.

 ==============
 Usage
 ==============

+1) You will need to generate a IRC password to access Twitch's Chat Servers here: http://twitchapps.com/tmi/

+2) Setup your username and password (the password contains "oauth:" inside it.)

-1) Edit the IRC data, you can have multiple servers seperated by a comma (no spaces).
+3) Edit the IRC data, you can have multiple servers seperated by a comma (no spaces).

-2) Hit "Connect", wait about 5 seconds.
+4) Hit "Connect", wait about 5 seconds.

-3) Hit "Join Channel", your Twitch Chat Channel is your username, for instance, "#myusername".
+5) Hit "Join Channel", your Twitch Chat Channel is your username, for instance, "#myusername".

-4) Verify the Virtual Machine Name matches your VirtualBox VM name.
+6) Verify the Virtual Machine Name matches your VirtualBox VM name.

-5) Hit "Lock", to begin sending chat commands to virtual box.
+7) Hit "Lock", to begin sending chat commands to virtual box.

 Note: You do not have to be streaming for it to work, just go to your channel and start chatting.